How to combine a bricks-and-mortar store with e-commerce

 E-commerce is growing fast in Canada and around the world, but predictions of a slow-death for bricks-and-mortar retailing have not come to pass.

-Internet-based sales from all retailers rose 31% to $15.7 billion in 2017, according to Statistics Canada.
-However, retail e-commerce sales still represented just 2.6% of total retail sales in the country.
+Internet-based sales from all retailers rose rapidly during the COVID-19 pandemic and had already reached $52.5 billion in 2020, according to Statistics Canada.
+However, retail e-commerce sales still represented just 7.8% of total retail sales in the country.

 But it would be a mistake for retailers to become complacent.
 The Internet has sparked a revolution in the way people shop, and store owners have to offer customers the experience they expect or risk being left behind.